-He has written 4 books (two of them co-authored).
+He has written 5 books (two of them co-authored).
 Measuring the Intentional World argued that we could legitimately believe many of the contested posits and generalizations of the social and psychological sciences.
 Epistemology and the Psychology of Human Judgment (with Michael Bishop) contended that current theory of knowledge as practiced in the English-speaking world is intellectually irresponsible, inferior to empirically informed epistemology and to ready alternatives in psychology.
-He has also written a more orthodox textbook in the theory of knowledge, with Paul Moser and Dwayne Mulder.
-His latest book is written for a general audience.
-The Empathy Gap: Building Bridges to the Good Life and the Good Society, explains how psychological science can be used in personal and policy decisions designed to improve well-being.
+He has also written a more orthodox textbook, The Theory of Knowledge, with Paul Moser and Dwayne Mulder.
+He wrote a book for a general audience.
+The Empathy Gap: Building Bridges to the Good Life and the Good Society, that explains how psychological science can be used in personal and policy decisions designed to improve well-being.
 His most recent book, Wondrous Truths: The Improbable Triumph of Modern Science, offers a realist interpretation of the fast rise of modern science.

 Trout has served on a number of editorial boards.
 He has received a NSF Scholar’s Award, a Templeton Foundation grant, a Romanell Phi Beta Kappa Professorship, and a NEH fellowship.
 His first book, Measuring the Intentional World, received a Choice award.
 Trout lives in Wilmette, IL, with Janice Nadler and their two children, Jack and Jessica.